hsf-training/hsf-training-unix-shell/hsf-training-unix-shell/00-setup.md

+Copyright notice: This lesson is a derivative of the [carpentries](https://swcarpentry.github.io/shell-novice/index.html) lesson on the same topic.
+Currently the main change is that we use jupyterbook.

 # Summary and Setup

 The Unix shell has been around longer than most of its users have been alive.
 It has survived because it’s a powerful tool that allows users to perform complex and powerful tasks, often with just a few keystrokes or lines of code.
 It helps users automate repetitive tasks and easily combine smaller tasks into larger, more powerful workflows.